How to Replace Windows in a Brick Home

 While replacing windows on a brick home may seem like a daunting task, the fact is that window replacement for these homes is actually not any more or less difficult than any other type of home.
 What is vital for a flawless installation on a brick house – or any other house – is taking correct measurements from the start to the end of the project.
 This is by far the most essential factor of installation because accurate measurements will provide a snug fit that will prevent air drafts and ensure years of optimal performance.

 In order to measure for a window replacement home that’s made of brick, you must first remove interior molding.
 Then, using a tape measure between the vertical sides of the casement, across the top and center, and at the bottom side.

 All casement angles need to be a flush 90-degrees.
 Once all measurements are taken, the vinyl window replacements can be bought and prepared for installation.
 When taking the old windows out, it is important to know that brick veneer can be more brittle than other home materials such as wood or vinyl.
 This means that you must proceed with more caution and use more precise tools when taking out old windows.

-Once the old windows are taken out, the replacement windows can be placed into the opening and caulked around the outside to provide a sealed fit that will eliminate drafts.
-From here, you can decide to stain or paint the inside or outside of the window to match the overall style and décor of your home.
+Once the old windows are taken out, the replacement windows can be placed into the opening.
+They can then be caulked to provide a sealed fit that will eliminate drafts.
+From here, you can decide to stain or paint the window to match the overall style of your home.